ABC Suspends Reporter Over 'Serious Error' In Michael Flynn Coverage

 The fact that former National Security Advisor Michael Flynn pleaded guilty on one charge of lying to the FBI about his talks with then-Russian ambassador Sergey Kislyak was a grenade on its own.
 This signaled a sweetheart deal in exchange for Flynn’s cooperation with the Justice Department, given that he’s seemingly managed to avoid being charged for lobbying for Turkey during the election, along with his reported brokering of a Saudi-Russian business deal.
-However, ABC News added a bombshell to the mix on behalf of reporter Brian Ross, who (in an on-air report) told George Stephanopoulos that Flynn was expected to testify that candidate Trump “directed him to make contact with the Russians.”
+However, ABC News added a bombshell to the mix by way of reporter Brian Ross, who (in an on-air report) told George Stephanopoulos that Flynn was expected to testify that candidate Trump “directed him to make contact with the Russians.”
 This was, as it turns out, not an accurate report.

 ABC News further tripped up by issuing an on-air “clarification,” which stated that Trump only made this direction to Flynn as president-elect and in reference to repairing relations and jointly taking on ISIS.
-The use of “clarification” looked like, as many outlets including CNN noted, like a way to downplay an error that should have received the “correction” treatment.
+The use of “clarification” looked like, as many outlets including CNN noted, a way to downplay an error that should have received the “correction” treatment.
 ABC News made that further amendment, but after more criticism, they’ve taken the step of suspending Ross for four weeks without pay.
 The network issued this statement:

 We deeply regret and apologize for the serious error we made yesterday.
 The reporting conveyed by Brian Ross during the special report had not been fully vetted through our editorial standards process.
 As a result of our continued reporting over the next several hours ultimately we determined the information was wrong and we corrected the mistake on air and online.